 Imitation, both intentional and unintentional, has become the state of the web.
 More and more designs are starting to look like one another.
 Slowly but surely, designers' portfolios are incurring severe cases of déjà vu.
 It's important to remember that one project's design solution isn't every project's design solution.
 In addition, just because something looks good doesn't mean it functions in the best way possible.

 The most important thing I've learned in recent years is how important it is to consider the user.

 Imitation is different from inspiration

-When I was fifteen years old, I began my design career through a crowdsourcing website.
+When I was 15 years old, I began my design career through a crowdsourcing website.
 Because it is what got me started as a designer, I can't hate on crowdsourcing as much as I'd like to.
 Crowdsourcing made me truly appreciate my first real project.
-The whole getting paid part was pretty novel, too.
+The whole 'getting paid' part was pretty novel, too.
 However, design without any regard for the audience or purpose runs rampant in the crowdsourcing community.

 The crowdsourcing community's goal is to put out the flashiest design in hope that a buyer will pick it and you will actually get paid.
 Sometimes, the designers participating in these projects would spot a high rating on another design in the project and proceed to make a version of that design.

 Occassionally, I would spot a copy of an established website (such as MailChimp, with monkey and all) being submitted to a project.
 The tech-illiterate buyer would be attracted by the glowing buttons and 'hip' gradients and the designer would be awarded the money.

 The big issue lies in the fact that the contributing designers didn't seem to really know what they were doing.
 Perhaps because they had seen a design they liked, they wrongly came to the conclusion that they could manipulate it a little and then call it their own?
 Not only does this result in a bad design aesthetically, but it is also intrinsically bad for the intended audience.